tol8901/Quote-Generator/README.md

 # Quote-Generator
-Generate a new quote with a click of a button and also share the quote to Twitter.
+It is a little project, which intended to generate a new quote with a click of a button and also share the quote to Twitter.

 # Motivation for this project
 The idea came about from the JavaScript Web Projects: 20 Projects to Build Your Portfolio.
 I encourage you to check it out.